-A lot of holiday and festive desserts can be time-consuming and end up becoming a chore.
+A lot of holiday desserts can be time-consuming and end up becoming a chore.
 My goal in making this cake?
 Make it as simple and easy as possible.

 Once your cakes are removed from the pan and completely cooled, you will want to remove the very top of one of the cakes.
 I use a wire cake cutter to do this, but a long piece of floss or nylon thread will work as well.

 The two cakes get placed together, one on top of the other.
-The extra top of one of the cakes that you previously removed gets put into the center of this cake.
+The extra top you previously removed from the one cake gets put into the center of this cake.

-By filling the center of the cake, you won't need as many gold coins to fill the cake, and it makes the cake easier to serve.
+By filling the center of the cake, you won't need as many gold coins to fill it, and it makes the cake easier to serve.

 The frosting comes together in less than five minutes and requires four ingredients.
-Powdered (or confectioners') sugar, vanilla extract, coffee creamer and brown Wilton food coloring.
+Powdered sugar, vanilla extract, coffee creamer and brown Wilton food coloring.

 The frosting, vanilla extract and coffee creamer get whisked together until a very thick frosting is created.
 Then the food coloring gets added in.
-It is important to use the "brown" color so the frosting turns a gold color.
+It is important to use the brown food coloring so the frosting turns a gold color.

 And finally, we come to my favorite part — the gold coins.
-Once the frosting has dried, top the cake with gold coins and place them around the edge of your cake if desired.
+Once the frosting has dried, top the cake with gold coins, and place them around the edges of your cake, if desired.

 And you'll see personalized content just for you whenever you click the My Feed .